 For some observations receivers at two DSN complexes were used in a very-long baseline interferometry (VLBI) configuration.
 They captured the frequency/phase of the spacecraft signal relative to the frequency/phase of a quasar nearby in the antennas' fields of view.
 The differential phase over the two antenna baseline provided a measurement of motion of the spacecraft orthogonal to the line of sight.
 These data were captured in DDOR products at a rate of approximately one measurement every four minutes.
 Accuracies on the order of 10 nanoradians (1.5 km at 1 AU) can be achieved.

 In the open-loop system, the signal was converted to a baseband frequency range, and the entire passband was sampled and recorded for later processing.
 Radio Science Receiver (RSR) records were the primary data type from the open-loop system.
 Open-loop data (because of their much higher rate and volume) were collected only when the signal was expected to be very dynamic—such as during a spacecraft maneuver or an occultation.
-For MESSENGER, RSR data were used primarily to measure the time of occultation so that Mercury's radius could be determined more precisely, especially in the southern hemisphere.
+For MESSENGER, RSR data were used primarily to determine the time of occultation so that Mercury's radius could be measured more precisely, especially in the southern hemisphere.

 Supplementary Data